aploese/spsw/README.md

 # SPSW Serial Port Socket Wrapper

 Access the serial device like UART, usb to serial converter or even a TCP bridge to an serial device on a different machine.
-It implements ByteChannel and InterruptableChannel so any IO-operation can be interruped with ioThread.interrupt().
+It implements ByteChannel and InterruptableChannel so any IO-operation can be interruped calling interrupt() on the thread that does the I/O operations.
 This results then in an ClosedByInterruptException.
-Where ioTread is the thread that handles the IO.
 Any read operations are synchronized as well as all write operations.
-Closing an socket with pending IO operations will unblock said operations ant throw an AsynchonousCloseException
+Closing an socket with pending IO operations will unblock said operations and throw an AsynchonousCloseException.

 ## Maven Dependencies